dsent/bullet-addons/README.md

 - [General Style Tweaks](src/style-tweaks/style-tweaks-readme.md)
   Contains small, site-wide CSS improvements I use for my site, [dsent.me](https://dsent.me).
-  Features include fixing branding focus outline and navbar spacing, making the site's navbar look consistent, Notion-like CTA buttons, embedded SVG icons for Telegram and WhatsApp, and a trigger (`.dsbullet-hide-title`) to hide the page title on any page.
+  Improves the navbar consistency, styles CTA buttons to look like Notion, add special icons for Telegram and WhatsApp, fixes some layout quirks.
+  Allows hiding the title on any page.
 - [Database Views Display Enhancements](src/database-display/database-display-readme.md)
-  This stylesheet improves how Notion database views render in Bullet: turns view dropdowns into tabs, cleans up headers, and fixes a few list-view quirks.
-Some are configurable with HTML markers.
+  Improves database views rendering in Bullet: replaces view selection dropdowns with tabs, cleans up headers, fixes layout issues, improves responsiveness, especially on smaller screens.
+  Adds configuration markers to disable tabs, hide headers, remove extra indentation for flat lists (lists with no nested items).
 - [Fading Scroll Effect for the Viewport](src/fading-scroll/) Adds a subtle fading effect at the top and bottom of the viewport when scrolling long pages, eliminating the abrupt cut-off.
   This minimalistic script has no configuration options, but you can modify the CSS file to adjust the styling.
 - [Notion-like Floating Outline](src/outline-popup/outline-popup-readme.md)
   This script builds a Notion-style outline for headings on Bullet-rendered pages: a compact right rail shows section bars revealing a clickable table of contents on hover/click/touch.
 Pretty awesome stuff.
+Works better than Notion's own outline.
 - [Navigation Popup](src/navigation-popup/navigation-popup-readme.md)
   This script converts a list view to a popup navigation menu, very similar to the outline popup, but on the left and consisting of links to other pages instead of headings on the current page.
 It can be used to create a site-wide